Left Hand Free: Music video

 The music video for "Left Hand Free" was directed by Ryan Staake and released on 7 August 2014.
 It depicts a group of American teenagers doing various activities of leisure, including drinking beer, setting off fireworks, driving, and swimming in the Guadalupe River.
 Reviewer Tim Brayton commented "Since we're never going to see a beer ad directed by David Gordon Green, this is the next best thing.
-The hook is unbelievably straightforward: ‘in the summer, sexy young people like to have fun with their sexy young friends!
-Pick-up trucks and getting wet are often involved!’...
+The hook is unbelievably straightforward: 'in the summer, sexy young people like to have fun with their sexy young friends!
+Pick-up trucks and getting wet are often involved!'...
 Some of the shots are fun and relaxed; a surprising number feel worn out, like you will after you've gotten too much sun."

 A second official video was also released, which features a group of young adults at a pool party.
 The party is guarded by bouncers armed with various guns.
 At the end of the video peoples faces begin to panic and a guard is shot.
 A helicopter hovers towards the ground and a shootout between the bouncers and the helicopter begins, causing a panic.

 Media usage

-The song is played in the episode "Derailed" from the fourth season of Suits.

 The song appears in the 2016 Marvel Studios film Captain America: Civil War, during the first appearance of Peter Parker / Spider-Man.
 It is also played during the final credits of the movie.

-The song is used as the theme tune for the BBC television series The Interceptor.

-It is also used in the Dr Pepper commercial ‘Barbershop’.

-The song is used close to the beginning of the first episode in both seasons of the Netflix series Outer Banks.